SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 We will find the solutions in the interval

 first.
-We will isolate the trigonometric ratio by dividing both sides by 2 to get
+We will isolate the trigonometric ratio by dividing both sides of the equal sign by 2.

 Step 2: